 Copying Service Charging Policy

-This Copying Service Charging Policy outlines the charges the Parliamentary Archives makes for the provision of copies of all material in its custody.
+This policy outlines the charges the Parliamentary Archives makes for the provision of copies of all material in its custody.
 It applies to original archival material of all shapes, sizes and formats and also to any printed or published books, pamphlets, journals or articles which we hold.

 The Parliamentary Archives can supply copies of our holdings on paper or digitally.
 We have a small team of staff who are trained in handling documents of all formats and sizes and who are experienced in capturing images using a range of specialist equipment.
 They will endeavour to obtain the best image of documents for your purposes, while taking into account the condition, size and format of the original.

-Charges are levied for all copies made, to reflect the direct and indirect costs of the equipment, consumables and staff time required to deliver this service and also to cover postage and packing.
+Charges are levied for all copies made, to reflect the direct and indirect costs of the equipment, consumables and staff time required to deliver this service..

 Full details of our prices are laid out in our Copying Services Price List, but customers should also be aware of the following points:

-• Where a surrogate of an original document already exists (e.g. a printed or microfilm version of a document), we will normally create the copy from the surrogate, for preservation reasons.
+- Where a surrogate of an original document already exists (e.g. a printed version of a document), we will normally create the copy from the surrogate, for preservation reasons.

-• If copies are required for publication or media purposes, the customer must specify their minimum requirements with regards image size and resolution.
-Higher quality images, for use in publications or in the media will be subject to higher charges and the customer must also complete a licence application form.
+- If copies are required for publication or media purposes, the customer must specify their minimum requirements with regards image size and resolution.
+Higher quality images, for use in publications or in the media will be subject to higher charges and the customer must also complete a licence application form and pay licence fees as appropriate.

-• Customers may use their own digital cameras in our search room, subject to our terms and conditions and provided they pay a licence fee.
+- Customers may use their own digital cameras in our search room, subject to our terms and conditions and provided they pay a fee.
+See Use of Personal Devices for Copying Records.